 - These projections are calculated on the assumption that a Capital Homesteader will begin accumulating assets on the day of his or her birth (age 0).

 - The amount of the annual capital credit allocation for each citizen is calculated by dividing the total estimated capital needs of the United States for the period, by the total qualified population of the United States.
 For this example, we divide $3.955 Trillion (total “US Gross Fixed Capital Formation” as of November 8, 2018; Source: St. Louis Federal Reserve) by 328.95 Million (the US population as of November 18, 2018; Source: CIA World Fact Book), getting a per capita capital credit allotment of $12,023 for every citizen.
-To be conservative and simplify our calculations, as well as account for some owners and companies not wanting to finance new capital through Capital Homestead investments, we have decreased the amount of capital credit per citizen to $10,000.
+[Note: The estimated amount of annual capital credit per citizen has been lowered to $10,000 in order to be conservative and simplify our calculations — and taking into account that not all owners and companies will choose to finance their new capital through Capital Homestead investments.]

 - The one-time “discount,” sometimes incorrectly called an “interest rate,” consists of all loan expenses added to the cost of the shares the Capital Homesteader wants to purchase (from a licensed broker independent from the commercial banks).
 The discount includes all current and future bank charges to service the requested Capital Homestead loan, plus a one-time risk premium to be paid to an independent capital credit insurer in the event the company issuing the shares fails to meet its projected future profits.
 Otherwise, the lending bank will consider the investment not “feasible” — i.e., the shares to be purchased with the proposed loan will not generate enough future dividends to pay off the bank’s promissory note, therefore the loan will not be made.